contactlab/contacthub-sdk-dotnet/README.md

 <a name="EventClass"/>
 ### Event Class

-The events are based on the template, choose the value for the 'type' field will then have to use therefore the right template for the field 'properties'.
+Events are based on the appropriate template.
+By entering the value for the `type` field, the right template is defined for the `properties` field.

-The same thing also applies to the 'context' field, which defines the template to be used for the field 'contextInfo' Type and Context are defined in eventPropertiesClass.cs and eventContextClass.cs files.
+The same thing also applies to the `context` field, which defines the template that is used for the `contextInfo` field. `ype` and `context` are defined in the `eventPropertiesClass.cs` and `eventContextClass.cs` files.

-The correspondence between the value of the enum and its class is very intuitive because you can derive the name of each other.
-For example if you choose type=EventTypeEnum.openedTicket, the properties will be allocated through EventPropertyOpenedTicket class; if you choose context = EventContextEnum.WEB, the contextInfo will be allocated through a EventContextPropertyWEB class.
+The correlation between the value of the enumeration and its class is very intuitive, because you can derive the name of one from the other.
+For example, if you choose `type=EventTypeEnum.openedTicket`, the properties will be allocated through the `EventPropertyOpenedTicket` class.
+If you choose `context = EventContextEnum.WEB`, the `contextInfo` will be allocated through an `EventContextPropertyWEB` class.

 <a name="CustomerEvents"/>
 #### Customer Events

-You can add an event directly to a customer if you know the id.
+You can directly add an event to a customer if you know their ID.

+**Examples:**

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ cs
   Customer myCustomer = currentNode.GetCustomerByID("9bdca5a7-5ecf-4da4-86f0-78dbf1fa950f",ref error);